 After you set up your smart content in HubSpot, you can navigate to your page or email and preview the smart content as if you were one of your website visitors or email recipients.

 You can use smart CTAs on any external website pages you have.
-You won't be able to use smart text, forms, or HTML modules on your external website pages.
+You won't be able to use smart text or smart form modules on your external website pages.

 For a smart CTA to work as expected:

 - Your external website must have the HubSpot tracking code installed and firing.

 - The CTA's embed code must not be stripped by the external CMS/page.

 - If you're using multiple external subdomains, you'll need to add them to be tracked in your additional site domains and make sure to toggle the Automatic cross-domain linking switch ON.
 This needs to be enabled so HubSpot can recognize these visitors as the same person across subdomains.

 HubSpot uses what is called the referrer, which is information that is passed along when someone clicks on a link from another website to your website.
 The referrer is the original site that contained the link to your website.